aarongalbraith/flatiron-phase5-project/README.md

 ### Logistic Regression

-This model and its tuned version performed better than all the rest.
+The untuned logistic regression model performed better than the others that came before.
+Tuning this model improved the ROC-AUC score a little and overall accuracy a lot.
+This came with a decrease in recall of negative sentiments, but the overall accuracy is enough to make the tuned model preferable.

 ### Summary of Model Performance